Section 118.145. Admission to high school.

 A. Yes.
 Part-time attendance students will earn the same credit for courses attended as the public school students.

-8. Q: Would the credit transfer to the home-based private educational program or private school program?
+6. Q: Would the credit transfer to the private school program?

-A. The home-based private educational program or private school would determine if the credit would transfer.
+A. The private school would determine if the credit would transfer.

 A. Yes.
 Any high school course that is offered by the public school district would be available to eligible students.